 “5.1.2 d) Select a power that will give at least 3°C–4°C temperature rise over approximately one logarithmic cycle of time … If the probe temperature reaches 50°C at any time, the test should be terminated immediately”

-In saturated sandy loam, the TEMPOS TR-3 temperature rise is ~0.7°C over one logarithmic period (e = 2.71828).
+In saturated sandy loam, the TEMPOS TR-3 temperature rise is ~0.7°C over one logarithmic period (period = e = 2.71828).
 A 3°C–4°C temperature rise measured with precision of 0.1°C as specified in IEEE 442/D3 section 4.2.3 yields a less accurate reading than that from a 0.3°C–0.4°C temperature rise measured with precision of 0.001°C such as the TEMPOS provides.

 The maximum probe temperature (50°C) should be specified relative to ambient temperature, not absolute.
 Step g) of section 5.1.2 contains an example appropriately limiting the temperature rise based on the ambient soil temperature.
 TEMPOS temperature measurement is accurate over the range of -50°C to 150°C. Within reasonable limits, the absolute temperature of the sample is not detrimental to the accuracy of the reading so long as it is holding constant for the duration of the reading..